Holiday Weight Loss

 In this series of posts, I’ll detail exactly HOW you can set yourself up to lose weight (or at least avoid gaining weight) during the upcoming holiday season.

-Part One: Controlling Your Energy Balance
+The Only Thing That (Really) Matters: Controlling Your Energy Balance

 The cold, hard truth is that weight gain and weight loss are determined solely by energy balance – how many calories you consume, compared to how many you burn through daily activity and exercise.